wikitongues/DEPRECATED-wikitongues-website/README.md

 ### Theme Structure and Supporting Plugins

 * The Wikitongues.org theme is based on the [HTML5 Blank Boilerplate Theme](http://html5blank.com/).
-* It leverages [Advanced Customs Fields](https://www.advancedcustomfields.com/) and [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) plugins.
+* It leverages the [Advanced Customs Fields](https://www.advancedcustomfields.com/) and [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) plugins.
 * It has the following directories:
 	* **components**, for repeating design elements, such as page banners and other content modules;
 	* **stylus**, for stylus templates;